 In order to take advantage of this bonanza, a mission arose.
 It was something of a search for the promised land… paradise within paradise.
 For this, an expedition through the coast of Mexico took place, looking for an area that would become irresistible for travelers all around the world.

 They say that during the expedition, many finalists came up on the lists… places that are currently touristic Edens in Mexico too: Huatulco, Los Cabos, Ixtapa, among others.
-All of these are dream destinations, however, none of them could win the hearts (and eyes) of the people as a certain thin land strip between the coast of the Caribbean and a lagoon.
-A small island shaped as a number 7, where the temperature was warm all year long, turquoise crystal-clear waters at easing temperatures, white soft sand, fresh to the touch.
+All of these are dream destinations, however, none of them could win the hearts (and eyes) of the people as hard as a certain thin land strip between the coast of the Caribbean and a lagoon did.
+A small island shaped as a number 7, where the temperature was warm all year long, the waters were of a turquoise crystal-clear blue, and the sand was white, soft, and fresh to the touch.

-This small piece of land showed too, the possibility of building a series of attractive accommodations in front of the sea or the lagoon, one after another, turning into a heaven for sights, for tourists, and for investors.
+This small piece of land offered the possibility of building a series of attractive accommodations in front of the sea or the lagoon too… one after another, turning into a heaven for sights, for tourists, and for investors.
 This is how the Cancun’s Hotel Zone was born.
 However, there was still much to discover inland.

 You may also enjoy: 5 FUN FACTS YOU DIDN’T KNOW ABOUT CANCUN

 Yes, the color of the sea.
 The beaches and the sand were decisive factors when choosing Cancun over other beautiful destinations.
 Even if the turquoise water itself is unmatched, it is not the only sight that stands out.
 The ground conditions of the Yucatán Peninsula account for a couple of factors that make this place the only home in the world for an unparalleled set of places: cenotes.